digitalcredentials/credential-status-manager-git/README.md

 ### Allocate status for credential

-The `allocateStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
+`allocateStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
 It is an asynchronous method that accepts a credential as input, records its status in the caller's Git service of choice, and returns the credential with status metadata attached.

 Here is a sample call to `allocateStatus`: